 What is Jenkins?

-Important Note: It is essential to have an understanding of Continuous integration, continuous delivery, and continuous deployment to understand Jenkins better.
+Important Note: It is essential to have an understanding of Continuous integration & continuous delivery to understand Jenkins better.

 Jenkins has huge community support and an ocean of plugins that can integrate with many open-source and enterprise tools to make your life so easy.